Great Meadow Correctional Facility: Founding of the Prison

 The 1000 acre of land that Great Meadow Correctional Facility sits on was purchased by the state of New York in 1905 from Isaac Baker.
 A mountain lake 2 mi from the prison was the main source of water for the facility.
 The lake sat higher than the prison grounds allowing the transfer of water to be efficient.
 The original plans for the land was to build an institution for the mentally insane; however, such an institution was never erected.
 Instead, in 1909 New York legislature appropriated $350,000 to build a new prison.

+Prison dining room at Great Meadow Correctional Facility in Comstock, NY.

 Until the Great Meadows Correctional Facility was built, New York Prisons had been named after the places where they were built.
 No one knows how Great Meadow got its name, but it may have been named after the huge plot of land that the prison sits on.

 Construction began in 1909.
 The original cell block was more than 1000 ft long and featured 1,168 individual cells.
 A new administrative building was built in 1932 while the original was remodeled as a hospital.
 All of the corridors of the prison opened up into one main corridor, called the Rotunda.

 The first inmates arrived in February 1911, although the official opening wasn't until June 8, 1911.
 Not until four years after the opening of the prison was the south wing of the cellblock completed.

 Walter N. Thayer was the first warden, but was replaced only a few months later.

 In 1925, there were 782 prisoners, 515 of them were under the age of thirty.
 In 1925, 597 of the inmates at Great Meadow were white, 169 were black and 16 were other.
 In 1931 there were 1,103 inmates, 726 of whom were under the age of thirty.
 847 of the inmates were white, 253 were black, and 3 were other.

 Great Meadow was dubbed a correction facility in 1954 when the governor Dewey said, "One of the most pressing needs at the present time is an institution for young offenders in need of rigid discipline."
 One year was given to the Prisons to clear out the older inmates and make room for the younger incoming inmates.
 In 1958 construction of a new cell block with 52 beds began and was completed in 1963.